 On one side, there are those who claim that “Elohim” still indicates a single individual or a single entity, (God) despite its form being plural due to its ending in “-him”.
 According to theologians in fact – who start from the erroneous assumption that the Bible speaks of God – the use of the plural form would be justified by the need to refer to something conceptually high, indefinite, magnificent, a sort of “

 On the other side, it is argued that “Elohim” indicates just what it means, that is a plurality of subjects namely the ancient astronauts, “those who from heaven to earth came“.

-In other words, the Old Testament speaking about monotheism by identifying Elohim and Yahweh with God leaves the castle built by mainstream institutions and channels untouched; in the opposite manner, the Old Testament speaking about polytheism instead identifying “Elohim” with a plurality of entities, a plurality of “gods”, makes that castle crumble.
+Put simply, if the Old Testament portrays monotheism by equating Elohim and Yahweh with God, it leaves the fortress constructed by mainstream institutions and channels unscathed.
+However, if the Old Testament depicts polytheism by associating “Elohim” with multiple entities, multiple “Gods,” it causes that fortress to crumble.

 …to be continued